 Tom Thatcher, ed.
 What We Have Heard from the Beginning: The Past, Present and Future of Johannine Studies.
 Waco, TX: Baylor University Press, 2007.

 The past fifty years have seen powerful shifts in the methods and objectives of Biblical Studies.
 The study of the Johannine Literature, in particular, has seen a proliferation of new approaches, as well as innovative exegetical and theological conclusions.
 This volume surveys the emerging landscape from the perspective of scholars who have shaped the field.
-Written in a conversational and reflective tone, the articles offer an excellent overview of major issues in the study of the Fourth Gospel and 1-2-3 John. - Online information on this book from the publisher's website -- or -- Order this book through Amazon.com
+Written in a conversational and reflective tone, the articles offer an excellent overview of major issues in the study of the Fourth Gospel and 1-2-3 John. - Order this book through Amazon.com

 "What Thatcher has produced is a unique composite of two disparate genres: the history of research and the professional memoir.
 The result is a book that is both deeply informative and utterly fascinating." - Wayne Meeks, Yale University